[icon]

 This blurring is so bad that it impacts many of Windows' own programs (Device Manager is a good test case), and some PC vendors have taken to preinstalling the suggested workaround.
 Until this is fixed in either Windows 10, or the legions of programs and libraries like Tk impacted by it, the widely used workaround is a recommended antidote to Windows 10's bizarre and rude font story.

-The prior note being said, it's also worth noting that Macs don't generally have this problem, though they did when retina displays were first introduced, and still may if you scale your text to be too large in your Display Preferences.
+The prior note being said, it's also worth noting that macOS doesn't generally have this problem, though they did when retina displays were first introduced, and still may if you scale your text to be too large in your Display Preferences.
 If you notice blurry fonts in this program, try using a higher-resolution setting, or the default for your display.

 Don't Grep in IDLE!